northdpole/dotfiles/README.md

  - Link to this repo when the Ansible whole system config is done

 I've tried to add comments in those configs that explain most of the functionality.

+## Troubleshooting and misc.
+At the moment, gnome doesn't support multiple scale factors on different displays (that's because Xorg treats different screens as the same display)
+You need an Ubuntu on Wayland session and then to set enable the following:

+gsettings set org.gnome.mutter experimental-features "['scale-monitor-framebuffer']" To disable: gsettings set org.gnome.mutter experimental-features "[]"

+This provides different framebuffers for each monitor so you can scale them individually

+## Todo:
+Linux:
+Troubleshoot bluetooth cutting out randomly.